 “We want as many people from as many games businesses signed up to attend the Green Games Summit.
 It will be the first time that international games companies of all sizes can come together to discover how they can make a positive impact on the climate crisis and to play a part in shaping what we as an innovative, digital, creative sector can do to become more sustainable ahead of this year’s, UK-hosted, COP26.”Dr Jo Twist OBE, Ukie CEO

 “We are delighted to support our UK member in promoting this event and its hugely important sustainability objectives.
 The video games industry shares the European Union’s belief that addressing climate change is one of the most pressing challenges of the 21st century.
 As an associate member of the Playing for the Planet Alliance, we are committed to assisting our members in their environmental journey and we encourage all European games companies, large and small, to attend the Green Games Summit in order to learn more about what they can do right now to help.”Simon Little, ISFE CEO

-The Green Games Summit also has international trade bodies Abragames (Brazil), game (Germany), Video Games Federation Belgium (VGFB), European Game Developers Federation (EGDF) and the African Game Developer Association on board as global supporters, with more international representative bodies being invited to support the event.
+The Green Games Summit also has international trade bodies ESA (USA), ESA-C (Canada), IGEA (Australia & New Zealand), Abragames (Brazil), game (Germany), VGFB (Belgium), SELL (France), Neogames (Finland), SPIDOR (Poland), SGA and SGDA (Serbia), IIDEA (Italy), AEVI (Spain), the European Game Developers Federation (EGDF) and the African Game Developers Association on board as global supporters, with more international representative bodies being invited to support the event.